amazingmj/ESP32_BTSerial_SD_Card_READ_WRITE/README.md

 # ESP32_BTSerial_SD_Card_READ_WRITE
- Here's an example code that demonstrates how to read and write files on an SD card using an ESP32 with Bluetooth Classic (not BLE) you can use the following commands:
+ Here's an example code that demonstrates how to read and write files on an SD card using an ESP32 with Bluetooth Classic (not BLE)

+ You can use the following commands:

 1. LIST - Lists all file names and sizes in the SD card.
 Example: Send LIST command via Bluetooth terminal app.